ANU-HPC/aiwc-for-the-masses/paper/paper.md

 We have also shown that these characteristics are useful in guiding a developer's efforts in optimizing performance on accelerators by outlining the potential bottlenecks of the implementation of an algorithm (in the amount of parallelism available, memory access patterns and scaling over problem sizes, etc).
 Unfortunately, both motivations will be undone without industry adoption and community support for the OpenCL runtime.

-Standard Portable Intermediate Representation (SPIR) is an intermediate language for parallel compute and graphics by Khronos Group, primarily treated as an abstract LLVM based subset of codes to allow portable transitions between devices.
+Standard Portable Intermediate Representation (SPIR) is an intermediate language for parallel compute and graphics by Khronos Group, primarily treated as an abstract LLVM based subset of codes to allow portable transitions between OpenCL supported devices.
+It is low-level enough for general compiler optimizations to occur, but is more abstract than the allocation registers and micro-architecture-specific optimizations.
 Recent advances with SYCL, HIP/ROCM, and oneAPI may increase adoption of open-source models and present an alternative to the OpenCL-only characterization approach.
 These frameworks are also based on the SPIR representation, support the OpenCL runtime and memory model, and can be leveraged by the AIWC and Oclgrind debugging tools.
 Meanwhile, compilers are maturing and are increasingly able to provide source-to-source translations and code transformations, to generate low-level device-optimized code, and to allow implementations in one language to be mapped to another.
 The goal of this project is to extend AIWC support for all languages (1) by assessing the AIWC feature-space outputs of contemporary source-to-source compiler/translator tools, and (2) by exploring any differences compared to a native OpenCL implementation to identify any potential inefficiencies of the translation by these tools.

 In summary, in this project we extend the use of AIWC to evaluate the current state-of-the-art in source-to-source translation.
 Primarily we examine the feasibility of leveraging existing language implementations of codes that automatically map back to OpenCL.
 In Section~\ref{sec:languages} we summarize the common languages used on accelerators and quantitatively survey the community's interest in each.
-This is done to motivate our interest in tooling and offering support for frameworks that rely on back-end generation of SPIR-V codes.
+This is done to motivate our interest in tooling and offering support for frameworks that rely on back-end generation of SPIR codes.
 In Section~\ref{sec:related} we discuss related work.
 In Section~\ref{sec:methodolgy} we present our methodology, highlighting our selection of source-to-source translation tools used in our experiments.
 We present our expiremental results in Section~\ref{sec:results}, and conclude in Section~\ref{sec:conclusion} with a summary of our findings and the directions for future-work.

 # Accelerator Programming Frameworks and their Adoption <!--Adoption Survey-->